Dylan Larkin, now absent for 1 week, remains on Detroit Red Wings active roster

 [ 10 thoughts on Red Wings after 10 games: The kids are all right ]

-Since lost 5-4 to the Maple Leafs, the Wings (4-5-2)> had a day off Oct.
-31, practiced Nov.
-1 in Montreal, lost 3-0 Nov.
-2 against the Canadiens, practiced Nov.
-3 in Boston, lost 5-1 against the Bruins Nov.
-4 and practiced Nov.
-5 in Buffalo.
-When Larkin was not at the Nov.
-1 practice, Blashill said it was a maintenance day — a catchall that usually means a player is a little banged up and needs extra rest — but since then, Blashill has said Larkin "is away for personal reasons."
+Since losing 5-4 to the Maple Leafs, the Wings (4-5-2 entering Saturday) had a day off Oct.
+31, practiced Monday in Montreal, lost 3-0 Tuesday against the Canadiens, practiced Wednesday in Boston, lost 5-1 against the Bruins on Thursday and practiced Friday in Buffalo.
+When Larkin was not at Monday's practice, Blashill said it was a maintenance day — a catchall that usually means a player is a little banged up and needs extra rest — but since then, Blashill has said Larkin "is away for personal reasons."

 LOSING STREAK: Red Wings search for their confidence

-Larkin, 25, has been vocal about how difficult of an offseason he had after suffering a neck injury April 20.
-He had to be hospitalized overnight, and spent eight weeks in a hard halo vest.
+Larkin, 25, has been vocal about how difficult of an offseason he had after suffering a neck injury April 20 when Dallas’ Jamie Benn shoved his stick into Larkin’s spine.
+Larkin had to be hospitalized overnight, and spent eight weeks in a neck brace.

 The damage from that hit, and how it would affect Larkin’s return to play, lingered into the start of the season.
 Larkin was checked from behind into the boards in the first game by Tampa Bay Lightning forward Mathieu Joseph, and retaliated by punching Joseph.
 Larkin missed the next game serving a suspension, but played the next seven games.